 Where does the time go?
 It seems like just yesterday you were buying a baby shower gift, and now you’re looking for first birthday gifts!
-It’s amazing how fast that first year of a baby’s life flies by, especially considering just how little sleep parents tend to get during those incredible (but often incredibly grueling) first 365 days.
+It’s amazing how fast that first year flies by, especially considering just how little sleep parents tend to get during those incredible (but often incredibly grueling) first 365 days.
 All of a sudden, a tiny precious infant has grown into an adorable, precocious one year old, and while they may not be walking yet, they’re definitely scooting around the home one way or another.
-This is just about the cutest age of all (OK, debatable, but still, babies are very cute at their first birthday and there are few things more rewarding than seeing a cute baby embrace a gift, so of course you want to nail it on the first birthday gift.
+This is just about the cutest age of all (OK, debatable, but still, babies are very cute at their first birthday) and there are few things more rewarding than seeing a cute baby embrace a gift.
+So of course you want to nail it on the first birthday gift.

 So, now you have a mental image of a toddler joyfully playing with or wearing something you gave them… but exactly what they’re playing with or wearing is a bit of a mystery.
 How do you go about finding an amazing first birthday gifts that a one year old will enjoy (and their parents might even love)?
 You ask experience shoppers for their best first birthday gift advice, that’s how!
 MASSE is a platform built on advice for real users and shoppers who leave reviews and recommendations for the products they’ve really used, given, or received as gifts.
 That means you can trust our recommendations for first birthday gifts because they actually come from parents, grandparents, aunts and uncles (while they can be great at using technology, unfortunately toddlers can’t quite leave written product reviews on the Internet quite yet).